alexwsamuels/accelerometry/README.md

 - Calculates the mean for each variable individually
 Replaces column names with the names for *accelerometry*

-Creates a new file if one does not exist, then saves *averages* into it
+Creates a .txt file containing *averages*